LiveHelperChat/chatGPT/doc/assistant_stream/README.md

-Here is sample functions for ChatGPT
+Here is sample functions for ChatGPT sample bot is using.
+They have to be defined in assistant settings.

 # paid_support_price